wxMaxima-developers/wxmaxima/info/wxmaxima.md

 Generates the skeleton of a `draw()` command that draws a 2D scene.
 This scene later has to be filled with commands that generate the scene's contents, for example by using the buttons in the rows below the "2D" button.

-One helpful feature of the 2D button is that it allows to setup the scene as an animation in which a variable (by default it is _t_) has a different value in each frame: Often an moving 2D plot allows easier interpretation than the same data in a non-moving 3D one.
+One helpful feature of the 2D button is that it allows to setup the scene as an animation in which a variable (by default it is _t_) has a different value in each frame: Often a moving 2D plot allows easier interpretation than the same data in a non-moving 3D one.

 #### 3D